 Sodium saccharin, or sodium ortho-sulphobenzimide with molecular formula C7H4NNaO3S, is the salt form of saccharin, an artificial sweetener.
-It is available in the anhydrous and di-hydrated form.
+It is available in anhydrous and dihydrated forms.
 It is an odorless, white powder.
 It is 300 to 500 times sweeter than sugar (sucrose).
-The major application of Sodium saccharin is the food industry as an additive in different products.
-Due to it’s rapidly dissolving nature in water it is used as an artificial sweetener in carbonated beverages and sodas.
+The major application of Sodium saccharin is in the food industry as an additive in different products.
+Due to its rapidly dissolving nature in water, it is used as an artificial sweetener in carbonated beverages and sodas.

-There are two main processes for making saccharin: The first one is the Remsen-Fahlberg process and the second one is the Maumee, or Sherwin-Williams process, named upon the organization that further modified the Maumee process.
+There are two main processes for making saccharin: The first one is the Remsen-Fahlberg process, and the second one is the Maumee, or Sherwin-Williams process, named after the organization that further modified the Maumee process.

-In early 1950, a new process for saccharin production was developed by USA-based Maumee Chemical Company.
-Earlier saccharin is produced from anthracitic acid by the continuous production process.
-After the merger of Maumee Chemical Company and PMC Specialties group, the process was improved to a batch process by using purified methyl anthranilate, as a starting material that naturally occurs in grapes.
+In the early 1950, USA-based Maumee Chemical Company developed a new process for saccharin production.
+Earlier, saccharin is produced from anthracitic acid by the continuous production process.
+After the merger of Maumee Chemical Company and PMC Specialties group, they improved the process to a batch process by using purified methyl anthranilate as a starting material that naturally occurs in grapes.

-In the food industry, sodium saccharin is used as non nutritive sweetener and stabilizer in a variety of food and cold drinks.
+In the food industry, sodium saccharin is used as a non-nutritive sweetener and stabilizer in various food and cold drinks.
 In bakery industries, it is used to sweeten baked goods, bread, cookies, and muffins.
-In artificially sweetened diet drinks and sodas, it is used because it is rapidly dissolved in water.
-Marzipan, plain, sweetened and fruit-flavored yogurt, jams/jellies, and ice creams are the products that contain sodium saccharin.
+It is used in artificially sweetened diet drinks and sodas because it is rapidly dissolved in water.
+Marzipan, plain, sweetened, and fruit-flavoured yoghurt, jams,jellies, and ice creams are the products that contain sodium saccharin.

 Sodium saccharin is added to toothpaste and mouthwashes as a sweetening agent.
 Without adding sodium saccharin, toothpaste would have a bitter taste.
 Colgate uses sodium saccharin rather than natural sugar because it does not contribute to the production of decay-causing acids.

-In cosmetics and personal care products, sodium saccharin is used in the formulation of dental products, mouthwashes, and lipstick as a sweetener and flavoring agent.
+In cosmetics and personal care products, sodium saccharin is used to formulate dental products, mouthwashes, and lipstick as a sweetener and flavouring agent.

-Sodium saccharin is used as an intermediate chemical ingredient in the Herbicides and pesticide manufacturing.
-It is used as a catalytic agent in the manufacture of anaerobic adhesives an adhesive that stiffens without existence the oxygen.
-They are commonly known as sealants or locking compounds that are used to seal closed or secure fitting parts.
+Sodium saccharin is an intermediate chemical ingredient in herbicides and pesticide manufacturing.
+It is used as a catalytic agent in the manufacture of anaerobic adhesives, an adhesive that stiffens without existence the of oxygen.
+They are commonly known as sealants or locking compounds used to seal closed or secure fitting parts.
 Sodium Saccharin is used in the pharmaceutical industry as a coating on drugs.